Propagandalf-7/masters/final_seminar/Presentation.md

 screen quickly.

 The two-dimensional model is actually a special case of plane stress of the three-dimensional model.
-For this special case, we assume that all the stress tensor components in the 3rd axis is 0, the derivatives in the direction of x3 is zero, as well as the strain component epsilon 33 is 0.
+For this special case, we assume that all the stress tensor components in the x3 direction is 0, the derivatives in the direction of x3 is zero, as well as the strain component epsilon 33 is 0.

 Is this is assumed, the two-dimensional model is obtained.
 This is not a general case of plane stress, as the